top of page

 Here's what makes autoimmune conditions so challenging: once we have this biology of trauma, it creates a feedback cycle.
 The same biological changes—the microglia activation, mitochondrial dysfunction, and oxidative stress—now become signals of danger for our nervous system.

-Have you noticed that when your autoimmune symptoms flare up, your emotional regulation also becomes more difficult?
+Have you noticed that when your autoimmune symptoms flare up, there is something going on in your life that is affecting your emotions?
 This is the science of how your body works.
 You cannot separate emotional regulation from nervous system dysregulation, and you cannot separate nervous system dysregulation from these biological changes.

 The danger signals are coming from inside your own body.
 You can't run away from yourself, and this creates the internal experience many describe as "pushing through everything" and "life feels hard."